BSc PhD CPsychol CSci FBPsS FRSM FRSA

 Full-text links of these publications available on the Edge Hill University Research Information Repository

-Yamaguchi, M. & Beattie, G., (in press).
+Yamaguchi, M. & Beattie, G., (2019).
 The role of explicit categorization in the Implicit Association Test.
 Journal of Experimental Psychology: General

 Beattie, G. (2018).
 Optimism bias and climate change.
 The British Academy Review, 33, 12 – 15